 On average, less than half of the HVAC systems that HVACi assessed needed a full-system replacement.
 Cause of loss and scope of damage are two critical factors in determining whether a repair or a replacement is required to return an HVAC system to pre-loss condition.
 Here are some considerations that also play a part.

 The age and how well a policyholder maintains an HVAC system could impact whether the equipment requires a replacement.

 The age of equipment may have a supporting role in whether a repair or replacement HVAC system is necessary.
-For example, residential single or split package systems typically have a median lifespan of 15 years, according the ASHRAE.
+For example, residential HVAC systems typically have a median lifespan of 15 years, according the ASHRAE.
 How well the policyholder has maintained an HVAC system increases its lifespan, but a failure to do so could affect the cause of damage and its extent.

 When considering the claim, adjusters should evaluate the age and condition.
 The problem may be common for systems of that age and type, which could point more to age-related wear and tear in lieu of a different peril.
-Consider that a cracked heat exchanger, which is one of the most common furnace failures, often occurs because of wear and tear on a system over time.
 In this case, the policy will determine if any action – repairs or replacements – is covered based on the cause of loss.

 It’s critical to determine how damage was sustained before settling for a repair or a replacement.

 Cost of Repairs Versus A Replacement